grexai/SuperCUT/README.md

 <summary>Install instructions </summary>

 ## Setup a python enviroment

-create a virutal enviroment with python version 3.6
+Create a virutal enviroment with python version 3.6

-Activate the virtualenv, and
+Activate the virtualenv, and  run

 ```
 pip install  -r requirements.txt
 ```

-## download models
+## Download models
 Download models for cut and SuperPoint, and place them into "./models/cut" and ".models/sp/" respectively